 3. Digestive Enzymes

 Taking digestive enzymes before eating a meal is an excellent way to help ensure your food is properly digested, lessening the chance that partially digested food will cause more harm to your body.
-Studies also suggest digestive enzymes can help encourage a healthy bowel environment.
+Digestive enzymes can also help encourage a healthy bowel environment.

 L-glutamine is an essential amino acid with anti-inflammatory properties that works by coating cell walls and protecting against irritants.
-Studies suggest it could aid in the repair and growth of the intestinal lining and reduce some of the complications associated with leaky gut.
+It could even aid in the repair and growth of the intestinal lining and reduce some of the complications associated with leaky gut.

 Is leaky gut currently an issue for you?
 Have you tried any of these five remedies, or do you have another to share?
 Leave a comment below and share your thoughts.

 - West, N. P. et al. Probiotic supplementation for respiratory and gastrointestinal illness symptoms in healthy physically active individuals.
 Clinical Nutrition.
 33 (4).